xhermosilla/neocoder/packages/java/neo-ms-auth-api/README.md

 ./gradlew bootRun
 ```

 This command will start the API server, and it will listen for incoming requests.
-The service load the configurations from the `applications.properties` file.
+The service load the configurations from the `application.properties` file.

 You can access the API at `http://localhost:3010`.